-The Advanced Presentations module sets out advanced skills in planning and creating effective presentations, managing and protecting presentations, as well as the technical considerations of giving presentations.
+The Presentations (Advanced) module covers the advanced skills needed to plan and create effective presentations, manage and protect presentations, as well as the technical considerations of giving presentations.

 At the same time, how information is presented has a big impact on how well that information is understood.
 Workers need to be able to communicate complex information in ways that suit different types of audience and for different purposes.

-This module is suitable for a wide range of candidates; for example, employees who need to share knowledge with others, entrepreneurs pitching for support or investment, businesspeople selling a product or service, or academics presenting research findings or new projects.
+This module is suitable for a wide range of candidates; for example, employees who need to share knowledge with others, entrepreneurs pitching for support or investment, business people selling a product or service, or academics presenting research findings or new projects.

 |Slide masters and templates||